Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 I extended this task a bit to come closer to a typical study structure again, by performing a pre-study with a different implementation / level of all three systems / independent variables.

-The study is therefore a between-subject design, with two levels of each independent variable.
+The study is therefore a between-subject in-lab design, with two levels of each independent variable.
+Even though it is not a clean comparision, due to the fact that other conditions as the independent variables changed, which should not be the case ideally.

 The general procedure  of the user study is as follows: